Thefrank/jellyfin-server-freebsd/README.md

 # (Unofficial) Jellyfin Server for FreeBSD

 Microsoft does not have an official build of dotNET for FreeBSD.
 See [HERE](https://github.com/dotnet/runtime/issues/14537) for more details.
 This repo currently only contains binary components for [Jellyfin-Server](https://github.com/jellyfin/jellyfin) (FreeBSD AMD64) and [Jellyfin-Web](https://github.com/jellyfin/jellyfin-web/) (Portable) in addition to the required and pre-built libSkiaSharp.
-An installable package (.pkg) is provided for ease of installation.

 ## Divergence from main project
 This product builds cleanly with a working dotNET SDK under FreeBSD 12.2+.
 No code modification is required unless using the `build.sh` or `build.yaml`